Hemosiderosis is focal deposition of iron that does not cause tissue damage.

 Usually the lungs are affected, and the cause usually is recurrent pulmonary hemorrhage, either idiopathic (eg, Goodpasture syndrome) or due to chronic pulmonary hypertension (eg, as a result of primary pulmonary hypertension, pulmonary fibrosis, severe mitral stenosis).

-Another common site of accumulation is the kidneys, where hemosiderosis can result from extensive intravascular hemolysis (see Anemias Caused by Hemolysis: Overview of Hemolytic Anemia).
+Another common site of accumulation is the kidneys, where hemosiderosis can result from extensive intravascular hemolysis (see Overview of Hemolytic Anemia).
 Free Hb is filtered at the glomerulus, resulting in iron deposition in the kidneys.
 The renal parenchyma is not damaged, but severe hemosiderinuria may result in iron deficiency.

 Last full review/revision December 2012 by Candido E. Rivera